HBK Implicated In Mortgage Crisis By Senate Report, Denies Doing Magnetar-Style Trade

 No doubt reacting to implications it had profited from the housing crash, HBK told the Senate that it had lost about $700 million in its CDO business in 2007, though it did not comment on losses or gains in any subsequent years.
 It also said that, while it did have some short positions in some of the seven CDOs it ran, none of these were in Gemstone 7.
 On the contrary, it said it owned $350 million of Gemstone 7 assets.

-Likely translation: We, at HBK, were not engaged in a Magnetar-style trade.
+Likely transalation: We, at HBK, were not engaged in a Magnetar-style trade.

 A Magnetar trade is a type of transaction done with some regularity by Chicago-based hedge fund Magnetar in 2006 and 2007.
 It involves starting up numerous CDOs, populating the CDOs with risky assets, then taking ownership in some of the riskiest assets while at the same time betting against other assets in the same CDO.